modyo/modyo-docs/docs/en/dynamic/architecture.md

 Integration microservices can also be used to implement common integration patterns, such as ESB (Enterprise Service Bus), API Gateway, service orchestration, among others.
 By using integration microservices, organizations can create more scalable, agile and adaptable integration solutions as business needs change and technologies evolve.

-The Modyo Dynamic integration microservices have been developed using the principles of hexagonal architecture, based on the Spring Boot development framework and are intended to be deployed primarily on Modyo Connect.
+The Dynamic Framework integration microservices have been developed using the principles of hexagonal architecture, based on the Spring Boot development framework and are intended to be deployed primarily on Modyo Connect.

 ### Hexagonal Architecture
 The hexagonal architecture, also known as the Ports and Adapters Architecture, is a software architecture pattern that focuses on separation of concerns (SoC) and on the independence of hardware and software in an application.
 This architecture focuses on the idea that applications should be structured in such a way that the core of business logic is at the center of the architecture, with the user interface and infrastructure layers located at the edge.